MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 ## Requirements

 To run this API from your local development machine, you need to have at least [.net core 3.1](https://dotnet.microsoft.com/download/dotnet-core/current) installed.
-To see if the installation has completed succesfully, run the following command
+To see if the installation has completed succesfully, run the following command.

 ```
 dotnet --version